earthly/website/blog/_posts/2023-06-15-chown-permissions-chmod.md

  - Permissions
 ---

 **We're [Earthly](https://earthly.dev/).
 We make building software simpler and, therefore, faster.
-This article is about Linux file permissions and ownership If you enjoy doing things at command line you might like [Earthly](https://earthly.dev/).
+This article is about Linux file permissions and ownership.
+If you enjoy doing things at the command line you might like [Earthly](https://earthly.dev/).
 It's a pretty great open-source build tool.**

 In Linux, file, and directory ownership is a core aspect of the operating system's security and file management model.
 Each file and directory has an *owner* and a *group* assigned to it.
 The owner of a file or directory is the user who created it, and the group is a collection of users who share the same permissions for that file or directory.